meatball133/crystal/concepts/ranges/about.md

 ## Char ranges

-Chars can be used in ranges and allow to get an interval of chars between two chars.
+Chars can be used in ranges and allow you to get an interval of chars between two chars.
-This can be handy when you want to for example get the alphabet.
+This can be handy when you want to, for example, get the alphabet.

 ```crystal
 'a'..'z' # => 'a', 'b', 'c', ..., 'z'